gun082544/INT203_62130500057/INT203_62130500057_groupwork_1/README.md

-- Use Vue.JS for colelct data of album
+-Use Vue.JS for colelct data of album